Table of Contents

 Here are the steps to contour your nails the right way:

-- Start with applying a base coat to all of your nails properly.
-It can be a transparent or clear base coat that is readily available at beauty stores or any super light or nude nail paint of your choice.
-Make sure that you cover each of your nails entirely with the base coat.
+- Start with applying a base coat to all of your nails correctly.
+It can be a transparent or clear base coat readily available at beauty stores or any super light or nude nail paint you choose.
+Ensure you cover each of your nails entirely with the base coat.

-- Wait for 2-3 minutes do that the base coat dries up very well.
-This is important to make the application of second layer of polish easy and effective,
+- Wait 2-3 minutes so the base coat dries up very well.
+This is important to make the application of the second layer of polish easy and effective,

 - Take a dark nail paint of your choice and apply it only along the mid-sections of your nails instead of covering them entirely.
-This will be your ‘contour shade’ and it should not be wider than a single swipe of your nail paint brush.
+This will be your ‘contour shade’ and should not be more comprehensive than a single swipe of your nail paintbrush.

-- Apply a thin layer of clear top coat all over your nails and seal the look.
-You might opt for a shiny top coat or stick to a matte one.
+- Apply a thin layer of clear top coat over your nails and seal the look.
+You might opt for a shiny top coat or a matte one.
 The choice is yours.

 Why Should You Try Nail Contouring?